 If you use Windows or Android and this is a feature you’re looking for, I highly recommend Surfshark.
 It’s an excellent service with unlimited simultaneous connections and very inexpensive plans.

-ExpressVPN: Best for Mac Users
+ExpressVPN: Best Split Tunnel for Mac Users

 Overall, ExpressVPN is one of the top commercial services on the market and offers an amazing user experience no matter what platform you’re using.